charan1810/c2f/README.md

-This ia tamoerature conversion website with captivating and with attractive design and font style
+This ia temperature conversion website with captivating and with attractive design and font style